banramlo/banramlo.github.io/_posts/2021-04-20-LP Duality.md

 Notice that optimal solution is $1$ with $(x_1, x_2, x_3) = (2,0,3)$.

 Even though we know the optimum is $1$, we may want to provide some lower bound of the problem.
-In this case, we can think about sumation of constraint.
+In this case, we can think about sumation of constraints.
 If we think about any feasible solution $X = \begin{pmatrix}x_1 \\\ x_2 \\\ x_3 \end{pmatrix}$, all of constraints should hold.
 As a result all of following is true.
 1. $x_2 + 2x_3$ $\ge$ $6$